eolatham/smarthome-dashboard-simulation/app/docs/design.md

 When the app starts, it queries all events from the database into the event queue, which minimizes the number of queries and subsequently reduces network latency costs.

-#### Event Processor
+#### Event Publisher

-The event processor uses a background scheduler to continuously poll and process occurring events from an event queue.
+The event publisher uses a background scheduler to continuously poll and publish occurring events from the event queue.

-At every half-minute of app time, the event processor retrieves all unprocessed past events from the event queue and does the following with each one:
+At every half-minute of app time, the event publisher retrieves all unprocessed past events from the event queue and sends each one as a server-sent event (SSE) to the frontend to be processed.

-- applies its changes to the smart home state
-- sends it as a server-sent event (SSE) to the frontend to be displayed

 The app facilitates SSE functionality based on [this guide](https://www.velotio.com/engineering-blog/how-to-implement-server-sent-events-using-python-flask-and-react).

+#### Time Publisher

+Using the same technology as the [event publisher](#event-publisher), the time publisher sends the current app time as a SSE to the frontend to be displayed every real second.

 **Benefits of SSE:**